leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/full_os.md

 ## 3. Serve the filesystem and index.html

-The ext2 image needs to be served with cors headers.
+The ext2 image needs to be served with [CORS] headers.

 This example nginx.conf is set up with the correct headers.

 ```nginx